Kount/kount-ios-sdk/README.md

 }
 ```

-How you Import in swift is dependent on whether you are importing it directly into the app or into another framework.
+How you Import Objectinve C libraries in Swift is dependent on whether you are importing it directly into the app or into another framework.
+For more information on importing Objective C libraries in Swift: https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift

+Instructions for the most common implementations for App Target and Framework Target are listed below:

 #### Import Code Within an App Target

 To import a set of Objective-C files into Swift code within the same app target, you rely on an Objective-C bridging header file to expose those files to Swift.
 Xcode offers to create this header when you add a Swift file to an existing Objective-C app, or an Objective-C file to an existing Swift app.

+NOTE:  If you receive the error: Bridging headers are not allowed in Frameworks, it is  most likely because you are attempting to import as an App Target and not a Framework Target.
+You should switch to the Framework Target style of importing below instead.

 #### Import Code Within a Framework Target